jbdenniso/AMP_js_stuff/README.md

-# AMP_js_stuff
+# Affect_Missattribution_Procedure
-all of the stuff for java script libraries running the AMP
+This is a revised script running the AMP using facial targets created in FaceGen Modeller.
+The program was also edited to allow for smoother running in the chrome browser.